 Despite the numerous detections of GWs that have been made to date, all of these observations have been for black holes (BHs) and neutron star (NS) merger events (or BH-NS~\cite{LIGOScientific:2021qlt}) because of the strength and duration of the signal, as well as its characteristic shape.
 The characterisation of signals different from those of binary systems is more difficult because they are too weak to be measured with current detectors, such as continuous GWs and stochastic GWs, or too short in duration to be clearly distinguishable from noise, as bursts.
 However, these sources of GWs are very likely to lead to new discoveries about the Universe.
 In particular, GW bursts have the potential to explore different phenomena of the Universe.
 Examples include core-collapse supernovae, neutron star excitation, non-linear memory effects, or cosmic string cusps and kinks.

 In this paper, we consider one specific mechanism for generating GW bursts: close hyperbolic encounters (CHEs) of BHs~\cite{Turner:1977tm,Turner:1978ApJ,PhysRevD.5.1021}.
 These signals are expected to be strongly peaked, as GWs are produced when the objects accelerate past each other.
-The GW emission from a CHE event and possible detection by current detectors have been analysed, with no evidence of detection found~\cite{Morras:2021atg}.
+The GW emission from a CHE event and possible detection by current detectors have been analysed, with no evidence of detection found~\cite{Morras:2021atg,Bini:2023gaj}.